evan2945/Udacity-Robotics-Follow-Me/RoboND-DeepLearning-Project/README.md

 The following hyperparameters were using for training:

 ![hyperparameters][image8]

+A few notes on the hyperparameters.
+I settled on 100 epochs as it allowed enough training for the model to perform reasonably well.
+Testing with lower epochs with this network did not produce good results.
+I tried several different settings for batch size, but 32 seemed to run the best on my runs.
+Learning rate was also tested quite a bit.
+I saw similar results between 0.005 and 0.001, but decided to go with 0.005 for this submission.
+I left the other three at the default provided to us.

 #### Predictions
 Now we take a look at the results of training.
 What follows are several images.
 In each image we have the following (from left to right):